-Ref Action (including monitoring requirements) Objective Source Reference Organisation / Individual (Delivering Measure) Achievement Criteria and Reporting Requirements (Reported on the Requirements Register Published on Highways England's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) A-B19 Update baseline surveys of building B4A and the bat boxes appended to tree T148A to support a bat EPS or Bat Mitigation Class Licence application (refer to A-B25).
+Ref Action (including monitoring requirements) Objective Source Reference Organisation / Individual (Delivering Measure) Achievement Criteria and Reporting Requirements (Reported on the Requirements Register Published on Highways England's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) (EPS) Licence application (refer to A-B22 of this Outline CEMP).
+The EPS Licence will need to be in place prior to construction to commencing within 500 m of the GCN ponds.
+This will consist of six surveys undertaken by experienced and licenced surveyors between mid-March and mid-June, with at least three surveys undertaken within the peak period (mid-April to mid-May).
+Verification Survey Report Part A (Document Reference: 6.20) A-B19 Update baseline surveys of building B4A and the bat boxes appended to tree T148A to support a bat EPS or Bat Mitigation Class Licence application (refer to A-B25).
 The EPS Licence will need to be in place prior to the demolition of building B4A and the relocation of the bat boxes of T148A.
 This will consist of three surveys undertaken between May and September, with at least two surveys completed within the peak period of May to August.
 For the bat boxes, surveys may alternatively consist of visual inspections undertaken by a licensed ecologist.
 Surveys will be completed in accordance with good practice.
 To obtain update bat roost baseline data suitable for an EPS Licence application.
 Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, DM05 Bat Activity 2020 Verification Survey Report Part A (Document Reference: 6.19) Main contractor ECoW (main contractor) Main Contractor EPS Method statement Bat Report DCO Requirements Pre- construction A-B20 A pre-commencement inspection by the ECoW will be undertaken within woodland where red squirrels are known to be present or those connected (woodlands to the north of the River Coquet and around Felton Park) prior to any felling to confirm the absence of dreys.
 Where deemed necessary, felling will be supervised by the ECoW.
 To protect red squirrel.
 Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, DM07 Named ecologist (main contractor) Main contractor ECoW (main contractor) CEMP approved by the SoS following consultation with NCC Red Squirrel Report Environmental Inspection Records Pre- construction Construction A-B21 Tree felling within woodland where red squirrels are known to be present or those connected (woodlands to the north of the River Coquet and around Felton Park) will be conducted outside the breeding season (February to September).
-Tree felling within these areas will be immediately preceded by an inspection by the ECoW and if a drey is recorded, works will cease temporarily and Natural England contacted for advice and to confirm how to proceed.
-Should, at any time prior to or during felling works a red squirrel is identified or considered potentially present then works should cease and the ECoW contacted for advice prior to works re-commencing.
-To protect red squirrel.
-Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM013 Named ecologist (main contractor) Main contractor ECoW (main contractor) CEMP approved by the SoS following consultation with NCC Red Squirrel Report Environmental Inspection Records Pre-construction Construction A-B22 Given the confirmed presence of GCNs within ponds A11 and A12 (medium metapopulation) and A19 (low population) a European Protected Species (EPS) Licence application(s) and associated To comply with conservation legislation, protect GCN Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM006 Designer Named Ecologist (main contractor) CEMP approved by the SoS following consultation with NCC Pre- construction Construction
+Tree felling within these areas will be immediately preceded by an inspection by the ECoW and if a drey is recorded, works will cease temporarily, and Natural To protect red squirrel.
+Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM013 Named ecologist (main contractor) Main contractor ECoW (main contractor) CEMP approved by the SoS following consultation with NCC Red Squirrel Report Environmental Inspection Records Pre- construction Construction